coder/coder/docs/ides.md

 USER coder
 ```

-Here is an example of installing `code-server` in the `coder_agent` resource of a template's `main.tf` and defining the `coder-app` resource.
+Here is an example of installing `code-server` in the `coder_agent` resource of a template's `main.tf` and defining the `coder_app` resource.
 If you install `code-server` in the image, you can eliminate the install step below.

 ```console
 resource "coder_agent" "coder" {